-Students who feel assured that "their abilities and belonging are assumed rather than doubted" invest more in and grow more from the tasks and assignments their mentors give to them.
-(Cohen and Steele, 2002) Microaggressions, even when inadvertent, lead to students feeling marginalized and stereotyped while simultaneously undercutting your position as someone who your mentees can trust to be a fair and caring mentor.
+Students who feel assured that "their abilities and belonging are assumed rather than doubted" invest more in and grow more from the tasks and assignments their mentors give to them (Cohen and Steele, 2002).
+Microaggressions, even when inadvertent, lead to students feeling marginalized and stereotyped while simultaneously undercutting your position as someone who your mentees can trust to be a fair and caring mentor.

-To interactively learn more about common microaggressions in academia, go to www.fairplaygame.org.
-(Pribbenow and Kile, 2015) To read more about the effects of stereotype threat in the context of cross-race mentoring, see "A Barrier of Mistrust: How Negative Stereotypes Affect Cross-Race Mentoring" by Geoffrey L. Cohen and Claude M. Steel.
-(2002)
+To interactively learn more about common microaggressions in academia, go to www.fairplaygame.org (Pribbenow and Kile, 2015).
+To read more about the effects of stereotype threat in the context of cross-race mentoring, see "A Barrier of Mistrust: How Negative Stereotypes Affect Cross-Race Mentoring" by Geoffrey L. Cohen and Claude M. Steel (2002).

 - Nurturing through regular feedback.
-The frequency with which mentees get feedback from their mentors is closely related to mentee productivity.
-(Allen et al., 2010) Make a plan to meet with your mentee on a regular basis or be sure that your mentee will have regular meetings with someone on your research team.
+The frequency with which mentees get feedback from their mentors is closely related to mentee productivity (Allen et al., 2010).
+Make a plan to meet with your mentee on a regular basis or be sure that your mentee will have regular meetings with someone on your research team.
 Regular meetings will help your mentee stay on track regarding their work and the skill-acquisition process.
 Frequent feedback will keep you and your mentee accountable to each other. - Challenging and supporting your mentees.
 Dr. Laurent Daloz emphasizes that mentee growth depends on mentors both challenging and supporting their mentees.
 Effective mentors challenge their mentees by giving them difficult and even perplexing tasks, introducing new concepts, and setting ambitious expectations.
-Effective mentors also support their mentees by helping them develop creative solutions to problems, expressing empathy, showing confidence in their abilities, and serving as an example that the journey to becoming a researcher is possible despite universal difficulties.
-(Daloz, 2012).
-Regular checkins will help you make sure your mentee's project is a good fit, with appropriate challenges, and that they are getting the support they need to grow.
-For an interactive exercise based on Daloz's model, visit http:// healtheducation.umn.edu/mentoring4mentors/strategies/in-action/.
-You will need to register for this free online course, supported through partnership with National Mentoring Resource Network and hosted by the University of Minnesota.
+Effective mentors also support their mentees by helping them develop creative solutions to problems, expressing empathy, showing confidence in their abilities, and serving as an example that the journey to becoming a researcher is possible despite universal difficulties (Daloz, 2012).
+Regular checkins will help you make sure your mentee's project is a good fit with appropriate challenges and that they are getting the support they need to grow.

 • Instilling confidence and independence in your mentee.
 Nurturing, challenging and supporting your mentee should ultimately bring your mentee greater confidence in themselves and independence from your guidance.
-"Successful mentoring relationships can be measured by a mentee's success in reaching individual milestones that allow him or her to progress to the next stage along the trajectory for a sustainable career."
-(Pfund et al., 2016, p.
-3)
+"Successful mentoring relationships can be measured by a mentee's success in reaching individual milestones that allow him or her to progress to the next stage along the trajectory for a sustainable career" (Pfund et al., 2016).